tytydraco/yessleep/out/Im_a_grave_digger_and_I_cant_dig_the_dead_deep_enough_for_the_ground_to_hold_them.md

 For a while, we just stood there and stared out across the land.
 The distant mountains looked like the spine of a felled giant.

 “Squint hard enough and you can see the double crosses,” Wyatt said, finally breaking the silence.

 I nodded.
-“You don’t need to see them to know their close.”
+“You don’t need to see them to know they're close.”

 “Yep.”
 Wyatt lit a cigarette and started to smoke.
 He offered me a drag, but I declined.
 “You okay?”